sara-sabr/ITStrategy/_posts/en/2021-10-05-product-management-part-2.md

 [^2]: Mark Schwartz, War & Peace & IT
 [^3]: See [GCPedia Internal Services portal](https://www.gcpedia.gc.ca/wiki/Internal_Services_Portal)
 [^4]: Images with non-commercial licences taken from emojipng.com, pngegg.com, flyclipart.com, imgflip.com
-[^5]: See Authorities in the [GCInfoBase Glossary](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html#glossary)
-[^6]: We've interviewed different federal departments and the industry to get a good enough grasp of what “product management” means.
+[^5]: We've interviewed different federal departments and the industry to get a good enough grasp of what “product management” means.
 We can confidently say that there are no standard meaning.
 If two people saying they know what product management is talk to each other, they will hear different things.
-[^7]: Different sources may be used: parliamentary budget, departmental plan, MAF, major events (e.g. pandemic crisis)
+[^6]: Different sources may be used: parliamentary budget, departmental plan, MAF, major events (e.g. pandemic crisis)
-[^8]: While there is no standards, this number was used based on interviews with existing federal government teams that operate in a "product" fashion and industry articles on the subject (e.g. Gartner)
+[^7]: While there is no standards, this number was used based on interviews with existing federal government teams that operate in a "product" fashion and industry articles on the subject (e.g. Gartner)